bhuwanmalla/TheNewYorkTimes/README.md

 # The New York Times

-This is an Android application developed in Kotlin using the MVVM (Model-View-ViewModel) architecture.
+This is an Android application developed in Kotlin using the MVVM (Model-View-ViewModel) architecture with Hilt-Dagger for dependency injection.
 The app fetches data from an external API and displays it in a clean and user-friendly interface.

 ## App's Interface